 was sold by the family to a holding company, the Wrather Group, in 1962 with A.C.
 Gilbert, Jr., acting

-Hotel and Lassie Conglomerate owners right after A.C.'s death.
+Hotel and Lassie Conglomerate owners (Jack Wrather was the producer of "Lassie") right after A.C.'s death.

 Under the new ownership, the A.C.
 Gilbert Co. continued to struggle, although the new owners took a

 more aggressive approach to advertising and marketing than when the firm was headed by the more

 conservative A.C.
 Gilbert.
 The Company never made money after that year.
 It lost and it lost and it

 lost - for five straight years - up to $17 million.
 It manufactured a wide variety of poorly-designed

 and poorly-conceived toys (dolls, racing sets, games) that sold slowly, if at all, and was nearly

 overwhelmed by store returns of defective merchandise.
 Gilbert took an especially-hard hit when a majority of a